What We Do

 Who We Work With

-CASP engages with artists, curators, educators, architects, designers, filmmakers, community organizers, social researchers, students and children.
+CASP engages with artists, curators, educators, architects, designers, performers, filmmakers, community organizers, social researchers, students and children.
 We collaborate with people in informal urban settlements, peri-urban spaces and villages.

 A collaboration between social artist and cultural activist, Shelley Sacks, and permaculture designer, Ulrike Oemisch, 7000 HUMANS is an initiative of the global Social Sculpture Lab for New Knowledge and an Eco-Social Future.